intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/develop.md

 * **dist/lib/analytics-zoo-VERSION-jar-with-dependencies.jar**: This jar package contains all dependencies except Spark classes.
 * **dist/lib/analytics-zoo-VERSION-python-api.zip**: This zip package contains all Python files of Analytics Zoo.

 The instructions above will build Analytics Zoo with Spark 2.4.3.
-It is highly recommended to use _**Java 8**_ when running with Spark 2.x; otherwise you may observe very poor performance.
 To build with other spark versions, for example building analytics-zoo with spark 2.2.0, you can use `bash make-dist.sh -Dspark.version=2.2.0 -Dbigdl.artifactId=bigdl_SPARK_2.2`.

 **Build with JDK 11**

-Spark starts to supports JDK 11 at Spark 3.0 and Scala starts at Scala 2.12, so you should use Spark and Scala versions above those.
+Spark starts to supports JDK 11 and Scala 2.12 at Spark 3.0.
 You can use `-P spark_3.x` to specify Spark3 and scala 2.12.
 Additionally, `make-dist.sh` default uses Java 8.
-To compile with java 11, it requires to specify building opts `-Djava.version=11 -Djavac.version=11`.
-You can build with `make-dist.sh` or Maven with following command.
+To compile with Java 11, it is required to specify building opts `-Djava.version=11 -Djavac.version=11`.
+You can build with `make-dist.sh`.

 It's recommended to download [Oracle JDK 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
 This will avoid possible incompatibilities with maven plugins.
 You should update `PATH` and make sure your `JAVA_HOME` environment variable is set to Java 11 if you're running from the command line.
 If you're running from an IDE, you need to make sure it is set to run maven with your current JDK.